dalguete/docker/README.md

 rm -r /var/lib/apt/lists/*
 ```

-* Don't worry about all the command you typed, those won't be preservedd.
+* Don't worry about all the commands you typed, those won't be preserved.
 Just before
 exiting, run `history -cw` to remove them all.

 * When all is done, `exit` the container, and when back in the host, run export the
 container to a tar file.
 Use this https://docs.docker.com/reference/commandline/export/
 as a guide.

   Previous images will have to be removed to have all consolidated in just one.

-Then, reimport the image exported, following pretty much the same as done in the first
+  Then, reimport the image exported, following pretty much the same as done in the
-step, as defined here https://docs.docker.com/reference/commandline/import/.
+  first step, as defined here https://docs.docker.com/reference/commandline/import/.

 <a name="new-user-dont-use-root"></a>